hmlongco/Builder/README.md

 ## Using Resolver to mock user data for application development

+### Overview

 Using dependency injection and protocol-oriented programing allows us the ability to easily mock data and application behavior.

+### Testing Dependencies

-Here our `MainViewModel` depends on a protocol, `UserServiceType`, that's used to return data from our API.
+ Here our `MainViewModel` depends on a service that's based on a protocol, `UserServiceType`.

 ```swift
 class MainViewModel {